LivingLogic/LivingLogic.Python.xist/docs/MIGRATION.rst

 Migrating to version 5.16
 =========================

-Changes to :mod:`orasql`
+Changes to :mod:`ll.orasql`
 ------------------------

-Some methods in :mod:`orasql` have been renamed: Iterating methods no longer have ``iter`` in their name (e.g. :meth:`itertables` is now simply called :meth:`tables`).
+Some methods in :mod:`ll.orasql` have been renamed: Iterating methods no longer have ``iter`` in their name (e.g. :meth:`itertables` is now simply called :meth:`tables`).
 The ``ddl`` part of some method names has been changed to ``sql`` (e.g. :meth:`createddl` is now called :meth:`createsql`).